Language Selector Component | Next.js Supabase SaaS Kit

 }

-The onChange callback fires before the page refresh, so keep it synchronous or use a fire-and-forget pattern for async operations.
+The onChange callback fires before navigation, so keep it synchronous or use a fire-and-forget pattern for async operations.

 How Language Detection Works